msmith3-uottawa-ca/Analysis/README.md

 (https://github.com/aaronshifman/Fish_Gui)
 * Takes a startoffset in seconds.
 This is the time the light flashes in the video, indicating the beginning of an experimental run.
 * Run in interactive console.
-Aligned data is found in variable corlist
+* Output is data held in corlist.
+Each X position of the fish is aligned with the closest corresponding resistor value.
+Both resistor values and
 * Function "bootstrap" shuffles the order of the fish X position for statistical bootstrapping.
 Operates in place!